Yunlin massacre

-Yun-lin massacre (雲林大屠殺) is a 1896 massacre in Yunlin in the Taiwan under Japanese rule.
+Yunlin massacre (雲林大屠殺) is an 1896 massacre in Yunlin in the Taiwan under Japanese rule.
 As for the number of victims, there are views ranging from 6,000 or 10,000 to 30,000.

 Background

 In 1894, the First Sino-Japanese War erupted.
 The Qing dynasty was defeated by Empire of Japan and signed the Treaty of Shimonoseki, ceding Taiwan and the Penghu.
 In 1895, Japanese forces advanced into Taiwan.
 Armed anti-Japanese resistance activities surged across Taiwan.